Subscribe to our mailing list

 There are strict rules about goods that can be brought into and taken out of India.
 You must declare anything that may be prohibited or subject to tax or duty.

 It is illegal to carry or export antiquities without a permit.
 Note that e-cigarettes and vapes are not allowed to be brought in nor used in India.
 It is illegal to possess and operate satellite phones in India without a licence.
-Prior permission is required to bring in equipment like radio transmitters, powerful cameras or binoculars into India.
+Prior permission is required to bring in equipment like radio transmitters.

-Visitors must not bring any amount of Indian currency into the country.
+Officially, visitors are not allowed to bring any amount of Indian currency into the country.
 If you’re visiting India, you can bring foreign cash, travellers’ cheques or a bank card with you.
 It is possible to exchange or withdraw rupees once in India (see more below under “currency, cash and credit cards”).
-You must declare any amount above 5,000 US$ in notes, or above 10,000 US$ in notes and travellers’ cheques combined.
+You must declare any amount above USD 5,000 in notes, or above USD 10,000 in notes and travellers’ cheques combined.

 It is illegal to fly drones and other unmanned aircraft without official permission.
-It is illegal to photograph airports, military sites and dams.
+It’s also illegal to photograph airports, military sites and dams.
 Some places of worship also prohibit photography, as do most museums.

 Permits from the Government of India are needed for travel to Sikkim and Arunachal Pradesh.
 You will need to register yourself upon arrival at Manipur, Nagaland and Mizoram.
 This is a simple process which takes place at the port of entry.
 If travelling with Sampan, ask for more details as to what is required of you if travelling to one of these states.